Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSCustomSecurityAttributeDefinition.md

 ```

 ### -Name
-Name that is unique within an attribute set.
+Name of the custom security attribute.
+Must be unique within an attribute set.

 ```yaml
 Type: String